Yankee Buccaneer: Production

 Filming took first place in February 1952.

 Left over sets from this film were used for Against All Flags, which was released later in the year in December 1952.

-Home media availability
+Home media

-Universal first released the film on DVD on May 8, 2007 as part of the Pirates of the Golden Age Movie Collection, a 2-disc set featuring three other films (Against All Flags, Buccaneer's Girl, and Double Crossbones).
-This film was re-released on August 28, 2014 as a stand-alone DVD as part of the Universal Studios.
+Universal first released the film on DVD on May 8, 2007, as part of the Pirates of the Golden Age Movie Collection, a 2-disc set featuring three other films (Against All Flags, Buccaneer's Girl, and Double Crossbones).
+This film was re-released on August 28, 2014, as a stand-alone DVD as part of the Universal Studios.